redazul/onepubkey/README.md

 For any questions or feedback, please [open an issue](https://github.com/cyon-labs/onepubkey/issues) on GitHub.

-Please not this program is under active develpment, user assumes all risk.
+Please note this program is under active develpment...user assumes all risk.
-Given it's a hackathon project it has not been security firm audited yet.